deningsr/MLB-Pitch-Data/README.md

 * **PostgresSQL** will be used as the relational database that will hold the final data.
 It it as good choice to store to tabular data in csv files

 * **Airflow** will be used as it is the premier tool for maintaining ETL pipelines and will allow this project to be maintained and automated.

+## Data Model

+#### PostgresSQL will suffice to store the data as it sits in tabular format in csv files.
+PostgresSQL will also manage the size of the data as well.
+The database will contain two tables: Pitches and Games.

+1. Pitches:
+    * pitcher_id: Unique key of each pitcher in the dataset.
+    * batter_id: Unique key of each batter in the dataset.
+    * ab_id: Unique key of each at-bat in the dataset.
+    * ab_result: Result of the atbat (out, walk, run, etc..).
+    * g_id: Unique key of each game in the dataset.
+    * p_throw: Arm the pitcher is using to throw.
+    * pitch_result: Result of the pitch (ball, strike, out, etc..).
+    * pitch_type: Type of the pitch (fastball, curveball, slider, etc..).
+    * Batter's Name: First and last name of the batter
+    * Pitcher's Name: First and last name of the pitcher

+2. Games:
+    * attendance: Crowd attendance at the game.
+    * away_final_score: Final score of the visiting team.
+    * away_team: Name of the visiting team.
+    * date: Date of the game.
+    * elapsed_time: Total duration of the game.
+    * g_id: Unique key of each game.
+    * home_final_score: Final score of the home team.
+    * home_team: Name of the home team.
+    * start_time: Start time of game.
+    * weather: Weather at the first pitch of the game.